 Your positioning must focus on unique selling propositions that cannot be easily replicated by your competitor.

-What are the benefits of brand positioning?
+What are the advantages of brand positioning?

 Showing your target audience exactly what you want them to know about your brand makes it easy for them to remember the benefits of buying from you.
 Soon your customers will start associating your brand with your positioning.
 This brand recall and clarity will be useful when your customers consider the various options available to them.